-With the vagaries of Irish weather we have to grab the opportunities to get outdoors whenever we can.
-So here's some of the best places in Tipperary to get outdoors with kids and enjoy the fine scenery in the county.
+With Ireland’s special weather we have to take any opportunity to enjoy it when it’s fine.
+Here are some of the best outdoor places in Tipperary to get outside with kids and enjoy the fresh air and fine scenery!

 Marl Bog, Dundrum

-Marl Bog A 1.9km (1.2mile) gravelled walk around a lake (with brown trout).
-There are swans and ducks on the lake, a picnic area at the entrance to the wood.
-Marl Bog is a wildlife and wildfowl reserve.
-Mammals here include; fallow deer, fox, badger, red squirrel, Irish stoat, otter and mink.
-There is also a large diversity of birdlife.
-A great day out.
+At Marl Bog there’s a 1.9km (1.2mile) gravelled walk around a lake.
+There are swans and ducks on the lake, and a picnic area at the entrance to the wood.
+Marl Bog is a wildlife and wildfowl reserve so if you are lucky you might see some interesting animals including deer and red squirrels!

 Glen of Aherlow

-Glen of Aherlow -The name ‘Aherlow’ is derived from the Irish, ‘eathralach’ meaning between two highlands.
+The name ‘Aherlow’ is derived from the Irish, ‘eathralach’ meaning between two highlands.
 The highlands referred to are the Slievenamuck where the car park is situated with excellent views of the Galtee Mountains across the valley.
 Slievenamuck is said to be named after a great pig slain there by Fionn MacCumhail.
-The area is also said to have been completely covered in oak woods through which roamed herds of wild pigs.
-These woods were cut down in the 17th century for use in tanning and shipbuilding.

 Nenagh Cycle Trail

 Well known routes include trails starting in Nenagh heading out to destinations like Terryglass and Cloughjordan.
 In south Tipp, there are some fantastic cycle journeys beginning in Carrick-on-Suir.
-These routes are probably more suited to teens.
-Nearby Portumna Woods and Curragh Chase Forest Park in Limerick have cycling trails to suit occasional and young cyclists.
+(These routes are probably more suited to families with older kids and teens.)

 Even though we are an inland county, Tipperary has a long tradition in water sports and the provision of water sports facilities.
 Situated beside Lough Derg, one of Ireland’s largest lakes and in close proximity to the River Shannon, there is a wide range of water sports and angling options in Tipperary.

-Cashel (Upper Friar Street) Playground – Another excellent playground, you can soak up the history of The Rock of Cashel and then enjoy the park.
+Cashel Playground on Upper Friar Street is another excellent playground, you can soak up the history of The Rock of Cashel and then enjoy the park.
 Suitable for all ages and also has basketball court.

-Do you have a favourite outdoor place to go with the kids in Tipperary?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Tipperary to go with the kids?
+Tell us in the comments below.